wacncontent/CustomizeTool/output/articles/sql-database/sql-database-elastic-scale-split-merge-security-configuration.md

 ## Turn off client certificate-based authentication

-Only client certificate-based authentication is supported and disabling it will allow for public access to the service endpoints, unless other mechanisms are in place (e.g. Microsoft Azure Virtual Network).
+Only client certificate-based authentication is supported and disabling it will allow for public access to the service endpoints, unless other mechanisms are in place (e.g. Windows Azure Virtual Network).

 Change these settings to false in the service configuration file to turn the feature off: